cultural-geography-and-identity

 Case Studies of Geography and Culture

-- The Inuit culture in the Arctic and their adaptation to extreme cold.
+- The Inuit culture in the Arctic and their adaptation to extreme cold, ice, and long nights.

-- The rice cultivation practices in Southeast Asia and their impact on social structures.
+- The rice cultivation practices in Southeast Asia and their profound impact on social structures, gender roles, and identity.

-- The influence of the Amazon rainforest on indigenous tribes’ lifestyles and beliefs.
+- The influence of the Amazon rainforest on the lifestyles, knowledge systems, and spiritual beliefs of indigenous tribes.

 The Inuit of the Arctic